davrodpin/mole/docs/index.md

 **Mole** is a _cli_ application to create _ssh_ tunnels, forwarding a local port to a remote address through a _ssh_ server.

-It tries to leverage the user's ssh config file, *$HOME/.ssh/config*, to find options to be used to connect to the ssh server when those options are not given (e.g. user name, identity key path and port).
+**Highlighted Features**

+  * [Auto local address selection](#let-mole-to-randomly-select-the-local-endpoint): find a port available and start linstening to it, so the `-local` flag doesn't need to be given every time you run the app.
+  * [Aliases](#create-an-alias-so-there-is-no-need-to-remember-the-tunnel-settings-afterwards): save your tunnel settings under an alias, so it can be reused later.
+  * Leverage the SSH Config File: use some options (e.g. user name, identity key and port), specified in *$HOME/.ssh/config* whenever possible, so there is no need to have the same SSH server configuration in multiple places.

 # Use Cases

 _...or why on Earth would I need something like this?_